An Investigation of Newton-Sketch and Subsampled Newton Methods: Introduction

 The paper is organized as follows.
-In Section \ref{ns_ssn}, we describe Newton-Sketch and Subsampled Newton methods.
-We discuss practical implementations of the algorithms in detail in Section \ref{sec:pract_methods}.
-In Section \ref{sec:conv_analysis}, we provide a convergence analysis for the Subsampled Newton method, and compare the work complexity with that of the Newton-Sketch method.
-We present a thorough numerical investigation of the methods in Section \ref{sec:num_study}.
-Finally, in Section \ref{sec:main_findings}, we provide some final remarks.
+In Section \ref{ns_ssn}, we describe sketching techniques for second order optimization methods.
+Practical implementations of the algorithms are presented in Section~\ref{sec:pract_methods}, and the results of our numerical investigation are given in Section~\ref{sec:num_study}.
+We present a convergence analysis for the Hessian subsampling method in Section \ref{sec:conv_analysis}, where we also compare its work complexity with that of Newton methods using other sketching techniques such as the Hadamard transforms.
+Section~\ref{sec:main_findings} makes some final remarks about the contributions of the paper.